rossh2/counterfactual-model-generation/README.md

 # Minimal Models for Counterfactuals and Conditionals

 This repository contains the code for my 2020 Master's Thesis in CL at Brandeis University.
-As of March 25, 2020, this is a work in progress which still contains a number of TODOs.
+As of April 22, 2020, this work is in a provisionally completed state but could still be improved with a number of extensions and fixes, most notably adding presupposition parsing.

 This Haskell codebase shows how to generate minimal models for conditionals of three types: indicative, subjunctive and counterfactual (subjunctive past).
 Specifically, it focuses on the distinction of whether the conditional deals with a pair of events at different times which contrast, i.e. the 'same event' has different outcomes.